sstroemer/phd-paper-model-collection/models/007/README.md

 The reference chosen for `GEN` is arbitrary - many others, and more "popular" ones exist.
 Many however only describe a subset of possible ways to write the primal form of the LP (e.g., only using $Ax = b$, or assuming non-negativity on all $x$, etc.).
 In the end, these formulations can all be translated into each other - but maybe inducing an additional "cost" (e.g., slack variables, etc.).

+It is important to note that these results only - for a very specific subset of settings and choices - evaluate the (first) solution of a given model.
+Besides many others, an important, but harder to quantify in an isolated experiment, factor that is completely left out is the "quality" of the resulting dual solution.
+This might heavily influence the convergence of a, e.g., Benders decomposition.

+### Plots

 ![Simplex results](./out/analysis_plot_simplex.svg "Simplex results")

 ![IPM results](./out/analysis_plot_ipm.svg "IPM results")

+TODO: fix formatting with blue style!